shivaorsu/Shiva-orsu_task-tracker/README.md

+src/
+|-- components/
+|   |-- AuthLogin.js        # Contains the login form and logic for user authentication
+|   |-- TaskAdd.js          # Contains the form to add tasks to the task list
+|   |-- TaskList.js         # Displays the list of tasks
+|   |-- TaskManager.js      # Main Task Manager component that integrates TaskAdd and TaskList
+|   |-- taskManager.css     # Contains Tailwind CSS utility classes and styles for Task Manager
+|
+|-- redux/
+|   |-- taskSlice.js        # Redux slice for managing tasks (using @reduxjs/toolkit)
+|   |-- store.js            # Sets up the Redux store, including taskSlice
+|
+|-- App.js                  # Main application entry file with routing setup and the root component
+|-- index.js                # Entry point for rendering the React App component in the browser
+|
+public/
+|-- index.html              # HTML template file that serves as the app’s base structure

 This README will help guide other developers or users in understanding how the project works and how to modify and extend it.